microsoft/vscode-wiki/Performance-Issues.md

 This page documents how you can help us to track down performance issues.
 It contains:
 - Questions about your setup
 - Experiments you can make to reproduce and narrow down
-- Measurements you can provide us for further analysis.
+- How to create performance profiles you can provide to us for further analysis.

 ### Questions
 To help us narrow down the issue please include answers for the following questions: